doda25-team15/operation/README.md

 minikube cp <path to model files on your system>/preprocessor.joblib /mnt/shared/output/preprocessor.joblib
 ```

+For simple testing, you can use the example model files provided in the `example_model` directory of this repository.
+See [operation/example_model/README.md](./example_model/README.md).

-4. Verify the files are present:
+1. Verify the files are present:

 ```bash
 minikube ssh "ls -lh /mnt/shared/output/"